microsoft/service-fabric-backup-explorer/README.md

 User can choose to specify the path of MSBuild or the Visual Studio Version installed in the system.
 Default Version for VS is 2017.

 ## Generating Nuget Packages
-From Visual Studio Command Prompt which has msbuild defined:
+From Visual Studio Command Prompt which has MSBuild defined:
 ```
 .\build_all.ps1 -build -generateNupkg
 ```